 It Isn’t the Dramatic Increase Headlines Would Have You Believe

 In recent years, the number of foreclosures has been down to record lows.
 That’s because, in 2020 and 2021, the forbearance program and other relief options for homeowners helped millions of homeowners stay in their homes, allowing them to get back on their feet during a very challenging period.
 And with home values rising at the same time, many homeowners who may have found themselves facing foreclosure under other circumstances were able to leverage their equity and sell their houses rather than face foreclosure.
 Moving forward, equity will continue to be a factor that can help keep people from going into foreclosure.

 To further paint the picture of just how different the situation is now compared to the housing crash, take a look at the graph below.
-It shows foreclosure activity has been lower since the crash by looking at properties with a foreclosure filing going all the way back to 2005.
+It uses data on foreclosure filings for the first half of each year since 2008 to show foreclosure activity has been consistently lower since the crash.

 Right now, putting the data into context is more important than ever.
 While the housing market is experiencing an expected rise in foreclosures, it’s nowhere near the crisis levels seen when the housing bubble burst, and that won’t lead to a crash in home prices.